rjgehan/ARChemistryCapstone/README.md

  - Tab Name (what shows up at the top of the browser)
  - Title (the name of the chapter ie "Atoms & Atomic Structure")

 4.)
-Paste the following code at the bottom of the "nav-bar" section under the other pages

-    <a href="CHAPTER/index.html">NAME</a>
+Change CHAPTER to the file name that you are in. ie ch1, ch2 etc...

 5.)
-Change CHAPTER to the file name that you are in. ie ch1, ch2 etc...

-6.)
 Change NAME to the name of the page. ie "Ch.
 1 - Atoms & Atomic Structure"

 ## How to Run